 In Plugging or Reverse Current Braking, supply polarity of armature voltage of DC motor is reversed to rapid stop the motor.
 The armature voltage(V) and back EMF (Eb) acts in the same direction during plugging.
 In plugging motor exerts opposite torque to retard its speed.
 The application of the plugging is to immediately stop the DC motor or AC motor.

 The plugging or reverse current braking is applicable for both AC motor and DC motor.
 We shall discuss the plugging mechanism of separately excited DC motor and DC series motor in this section.

 The separately excited DC motor has separate field winding, and we govern the field flux in the motor by controlling the field voltage.

-In plugging operation, the armature current direction reverse, and therefor plugging is also called reverse current braking.
-The torque produced during plugging just opposes the torque produced during motoring and thus plugging retard the motor speed and brings it to standstill.
+In plugging operation, the armature current direction is reversed, and therefore plugging is also called reverse current braking.
+The torque produced during plugging just opposes the torque produced during motoring and thus plugging retard the motor speed and brings it to a standstill.

 The effective voltage across the armature is (V+Eb) during plugging.The armature current during braking is;